thanos-io/thanos/docs/thanos_service_discovery.md

-# Discovering Thanos Components
+# Thanos Service Discovery

-Thanos is a set of components.
-In order to successfully run Thanos these components need to be able to talk to each other.
+Service discovery has a vital place in Thanos components that allows them to perform some logic against given set of APIs.
-More specifically:
+Currently there are 2 places like this:
-* `Thanos Query` needs to know about `Thanos Store` API servers in order to query metrics from them.
+* `Thanos Query` needs to know about [StoreAPI](https://github.com/improbable-eng/thanos/blob/d3fb337da94d11c78151504b1fccb1d7e036f394/pkg/store/storepb/rpc.proto#L14) servers in order to query metrics from them.
-* `Thanos Rule` needs to know about `Thanos Query` API servers in order to evaluate recording and alerting rules.
+* `Thanos Rule` needs to know about `QueryAPI` servers in order to evaluate recording and alerting rules.

 Currently there are several ways to configure this and they are described below.